docker-library/docs/bonita/content.md

 ### HTTP_API
 This optional environment variable is used to enable/disable the Bonita HTTP API.
 The default value is false, which will deactivate the HTTP API.
-From Bonita 2022.1, HTTP API is protected with https://en.wikipedia.org/wiki/Basic_access_authentication[Basic access authentication].
+From Bonita 2022.1, HTTP API is protected with [Basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
 See the following 2 parameters to configure Basic access authentication.

 ### HTTP_API_USERNAME
 This optional environment variable is used to configure the HTTP API Basic access authentication username.
 The default value is *http-api*.